concur1/pl_compare/README.md

 - [x] Add percentage column so the value differences summary.
 - [x] Change id_columns to be named 'join_columns'
 - [x] Github actions for publishing
+- [] Fix report output when tables are exactly equal.
 - [] add a test that checks that abritrary join conditions work.
 - [] Add a count of the number of rows that have any differences to the value differences summary.
 - [] Simplify custom equality checks and add example.